-\hyref{Theorem}{thm:optimality-and-convergence-to-wait-or-confirm} gives an implicit characterization of optimal policies in terms of the (limit of the) value function, as was the case for our previous results when $\kappa>0$.
-However, focusing on the long run in the case when $\kappa=0$ allows a drastic improvement of the results, in the form of an \emph{explicit} characterization of the optimal belief process in terms of the primitives of the problem.
-Special properties of long run behavior follow from the same logic as before: the process eventually converges to a stationary regime, which is easier to decribe and more regular.
-In the case with no fixed costs, this combines with the added tractability from the virtual flow payoff reformulation in \hyref{Lemma}{lemma:w0-virtual-flow-form} to give the next result. \begin{theorem} In the information acquisition problem with no fixed costs: \begin{itemize} \item If $\Cav[f](\pi)=\pi$, then it is optimal in the long run to not acquire any information, uniquely so if $\Cav[f]=f$ in a neighborhood of $\pi$ and $f$ is locally strictly concave at $\pi$. \item If $\Cav[f](\pi)>\pi$, i.e there exists some (generically unique) interval $(q_0^f,q_1^f)$ containing $\pi$ s.t. the concave envelope of $f$ is everywhere above $f$ inside, and $f$ coincides with $Cav[f]$ at $q_0^f$ and $q_1^f$, then:
+\paragraph{Long run optimal policy.} In the case with no fixed costs, the regularity of the stationary regime combines with the added tractability from the virtual flow payoff reformulation in \hyref{Lemma}{lemma:w0-virtual-flow-form} to deliver an \emph{explicit} characterization of the optimal belief process in terms of the primitives of the problem. \begin{theorem} In the information acquisition problem with no fixed costs: \begin{itemize} \item If $\Cav[f](\pi)=f(\pi)$, then it is optimal in the long run to not acquire any information, uniquely so if $\Cav[f]=f$ in a neighborhood of $\pi$ and $f$ is locally strictly concave at $\pi$. \item If $\Cav[f](\pi)>\pi$, i.e there exists some (generically unique) interval $(q_0^f,q_1^f)$ containing $\pi$ s.t. the concave envelope of $f$ is everywhere above $f$ inside, and $f$ coincides with $Cav[f]$ at $q_0^f$ and $q_1^f$, then: